jaredthirsk/PwdLess/README.md

 # PwdLess
 <img src="http://pwdless.biarity.me/images/PwdLessLogo.svg" width="150">

 PwdLess is a free, open-source authentication server that allows you to register/login users without a password.
-This is achieved by sending a "magic link" containing a time-based one-time password (TOTP), possibly in the form of a URL.
-Once the user opens the link (or manually types the TOTP into your app), a JWT is generated for the user, authenticating their identity.
+This is achieved by sending a "magic link" containing a nonce, possibly in the form of a URL.
+Once the user opens the link (or manually types the nonce into your app), a JWT is generated for the user, authenticating their identity.
 PwdLess operates without a database (cache only) and only requires simple configuration to run.
 This makes it platform-agnostic so you can easily integrate it into any tech-stack.

 For more information, visit the official website: http://pwdless.biarity.me/.